 Center Management Processes

-ADAC Objective and Purpose:
+ADAC Objective and Purpose.

 The U.S. Department of Homeland Security, Science and Technology’s University Programs (DHS S&T UP) established ADAC in summer 2014 to research and provide a scientific basis to address the challenges faced by USCG and other DHS maritime missions in the Arctic region.